ruggeri/tech-notes/ai/ai-a-modern-approach.md

 * Solve problems using local search.
 Maybe sudoku would work?
 * Solve tree problems.
 Try to search for trees.

+## Ch7: Logical Agents

+* They have a knowledge base that represents what they know in sentences.
+Interactions with the environment are: `tell` to inform it of a percept, and `ask` to ask it what to do.
+* It will use rules of inference and logic to figure out what should be done.
+* Sentences have a *syntax*, which specifies what sentences are well formed.
+They also have a *semantics*, which defines the truth of the sentence with respect to a possible world.
+    * Possible worlds are called *models*.
+A model *for* a statement is a possible world where that statement is true.
+* A statement `a` *entails* a statement `b` if all models of `b` are also models of `a`.
+* In logics where the space of models is finite, it is possible to see whether `a` entails `b` by enumerating the models.
+* A prover is a program that decides whether a statement is true.
+It is *sound* if it never says a false statement is true.
+It is *complete* if it always says a true statement is true.

 ## Ch13: Quantifying Uncertainty

 * They note that agents keep track of belief states as they interact